Ethical Sourcing – Everything You Should Know In 2023

 - Sustainable Timber: Furniture and paper companies might source wood from sustainably managed forests, ensuring that deforestation is minimized.

-- Cruelty-Free Cosmetics: Cosmetic brands might commit to not testing their products on animals, ensuring no harm is done in the name of beauty In many places, however, there is no standard definition or legislation for this label rendering it seemingly meaningless.
+- Cruelty-Free Cosmetics: Cosmetic brands might commit to not testing their products on animals, ensuring no harm is done in the name of beauty in many places, however, there is no standard definition or legislation for this label rendering it seemingly meaningless.

 - Organic Cotton: Clothing brands might source organic cotton, which is grown without harmful pesticides and chemicals, ensuring environmental health.
 Organic does not refer to working conditions, this needs to be checked separately.